Kennycheng35/pearl-card/README.md

 6. go to `http://localhost:5173/` and the app should be up
 <img width="1391" height="677" alt="Screenshot 2025-08-29 at 1 09 41 AM" src="https://github.com/user-attachments/assets/59b19981-8945-4695-9aa8-7f452eb18b36" />

+# Tests
+1. Run backend tests, by going to the backend folder
+ - You need to install the dependencies first
+ - run `python3 -m venv venv`
+ - run `source venv/bin/activate`
+ - The venv should be activated
+ - run `pip install -r requirements.txt`
+ - run `pip install -r requirements-dev.txt`
+ - run `pytest`
+2. Run frontend tests by going into the frontend folder
+ - run `npm i` to install dependencies
+ - run `npm test`

 # Project Structure
 1. Frontend - React for User Interface
 2. Backend - Python + Flask for API